robm26/tester/jobs/README.md

 5. You may repeat the read or write experiments, each run will create a new folder in the web app.

-6. The full set of demo jobs can be run all at once:
+6. Run the full set of demo jobs:

 ```
 cd jobs